 Chelsea 8-0 Aston Villa – 23 December 2012

-One eight-nil win wasn’t enough for Chelsea, so they had to replicate the feat just two and a half years later.
-Aston Villa were the victims this time around, with the Blues giving their fans an early Christmas present to take home with them from Stamford Bridge.
+One eight-nil win wasn’t enough for Chelsea, so they had to replicate the feat.
+Aston Villa were the victims this time around, with the hosts giving their fans an early Christmas present to take home with them from Stamford Bridge.

 For Aston Villa, this was (and remains) their all-time club record defeat in a competitive fixture.
 They’ve only ever conceded eight goals in one other match: an 8-1 defeat to Blackburn Rovers in the 1888-89 FA Cup.

 Chelsea equalled their best-ever victory in a league fixture, with their two 8-0 efforts just 959 days apart – they haven’t managed to replicate this since or in their 105 years prior to the first eight-goal win over Wigan Athletic in 2010.

 Ahead of this match, Southampton manager Ronald Koeman stated in his pre-game press conference that “it will be difficult because Sunderland are strong opponents with a good defence and organisation.”
 This proved to be only slightly off the mark as Sunderland were demolished at St Mary’s Stadium.

 A spectacular volleyed own goal from Santiago Vergini in the 12th minute set the tone for a comical afternoon, as Sunderland were to concede seven more times, scoring three own goals .
 Liam Bridcutt and Patrick van Aanholt added to Vergini’s effort to see Sunderland equal their own Premier League record of three own goals in a single match, a record set in February 2003 versus Charlton Athletic.